beccam/katakoda-scenarios/try-java/step1.md

 </br>

-## Once you have finished configuring your connection to Cassandra, we can move creating a keyspace and table.
+## Once you have finished configuring your connection to Cassandra, we can move on to learning about SimpleStatements.